 The Four Warriors

 In addition to the car, the lack of diversity in playable characters was a major turn-off for me.
-As a gay man, I’ve never felt comfortable around boys-will-be-boys locker room talk settings like the one fostered by the leading boys of the game.
+I’ve never felt comfortable around boys-will-be-boys locker room talk settings like the one fostered by the leading boys of the game.
 I don’t expect to see representation of every type of person in every game, but not even seeing a female playable character makes me and and any one else who’s not a heteronormative guy feel weird and even unwelcome on this brotrip.

 Diversity is super important in all media, but it’s especially crucial in fantasy.
 One of the most prominent fantasy tropes is the team of unlikely heroes of various backgrounds coming together to fight off evil in the world.
 Elves and dwarves, magic users and mage haters, the list goes on and on.
 This has been represented in almost all Final Fantasy games as well, with the excitement of meeting new characters along the way and selecting a party you want to travel with.
 But here we are stuck with these four guys of the same age, background, etc. Maybe I’m just spoiled by games like Dragon Age Inquisition where I was able to have an all queer characters party, but I was disappointed by the lack of diversity and the lack of choice in the characters.
 Also, the four leading boys wear all black, and this was just one more monotone in a flat character palate.
 I didn’t know the difference between Ignis and Prompto until the final chapters.